abstract-enough/bss-paper/README.md

 this is also known as the cocktail party problem

+make a note in the paper that the performance is highly dependent on the source locations which is random

 no positive requirment, mixing amplitudes is more accurate than mixing powers

 add literature review about methods using microphone locations